MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 Additional information:

 If an ingestion source exceeds the maximal size of 4GB, then the exception is thrown.
 The size validation can be overridden by the `IgnoreSizeLimit` flag in the [IngestionProperties class](kusto-ingest-client-reference.md#class-kustoingestionproperties).
-However, it is not recommended [to ingest single sources larger than 1 GB](about-kusto-ingest.md#ingestion-best-practices).
+However, it's not recommended [to ingest single sources larger than 1 GB](about-kusto-ingest.md#ingestion-best-practices).

 ### UploadFileToTempBlobIngestClientException